MileHacker Logo

 • Traditional Crafts: Opportunities to observe or participate in workshops for weaving (Apatani, Adi, Monpa looms), bamboo and cane crafts, and wood carving.
 Found in local villages or cultural centers.

-• Local Cuisine: Informal cooking demonstrations may be part of homestay experiences, allowing you to learn traditional recipes firsthand.
+• Local Cuisine: Informal cooking demonstrations may be part of homestay experiences, making it possible to learn traditional recipes firsthand.

 • Cultural Performances and Traditional Ceremonies: Many tribes present folk dances (Monpa mask dance, Apatani BUI dance) and music.
 Inquire about local performances, especially if your visit coincides with festivals or special events.